1 Chronicles 12

 - Joshua 3:15For Jordan overfloweth all his banks all the time of harvest.The same flooded river - crossed once by faith under Joshua, and again by the Gadites to reach the king.

-- 1 Corinthians 12:3No man can say that Jesus is the Lord, but by the Holy Ghost.The pattern of Amasai’s Spirit-given cry - the true King is confessed not by human sentiment but by the Spirit of God.
+- 1 Corinthians 12:3No man can say that Jesus is the Lord, but by the Holy Ghost.The pattern of Amasai's Spirit-given cry - the true King is confessed by the Spirit of God, not by human reasoning alone.

 - Genesis 32:2And when Jacob saw them, he said, This is God's host: and he called the name of that place Mahanaim.The “host of God” - the heavenly army the gathering to David came to resemble.